rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 });
 {{< /highlight >}}

 To initialize Apollo Client, you must specify link and cache properties on the config object.
 Once you start your application again, there should be no errors.
-It doesn't check whether you have implemented a basic App component in your *src/App/index.js* file because the `ReactDOM` API needs to hook this component into the HTML.
+If it doesn't, check whether you have implemented a basic App component in your *src/App/index.js* file because the ReactDOM API needs to hook this component into the HTML.

 ### Exercises: